 The only real way to configure Disney Plus is through user profiles, and by default your Primary profile offers access to all of the content.
-It can't be set to a kids profile, but you can turn autoplay off or on, or alter the main language.
+It can't be set to a kids profile, but you can turn autoplay off or on or alter the main language.
 You can set up a kids profile for your child by toggling the Kids Profile setting to On, which prevents PG and PG-13 content from appearing on the profile.
 But it's not perfect for every age group -- for example, you can't enable PG content and disable PG-13 content.
 Plus, a child could technically just switch over to another profile to watch those shows.

 Outside of somedue to demand that have since been resolved, the biggest problem we found with the interface is that some popular things might be hidden -- you may not know The Muppets is there, for example.
 But this is an issue that larger services such as Netflix also suffer from.

 With a Disney Plus subscription you can watch up to four different shows on four different devices at once -- whether they are on the go (with offline downloads supported) or on TV at home.

-We tested Disney Plus on Roku, Apple TV ($169 at Walmart), Fire TV ($40 at Amazon), iOS, smart TV (LG and Samsung), Android TV and the web, and apart from some weirdness on the first day (see below), they all worked in the expected fashion.
-If your streamer supports 4K HDR then there is a healthy selection of titles like the recent Marvel movies and the Mandalorian, but others like the recent Muppets titles are only in HD.
+We tested Disney Plus on Roku, Apple TV ($180 at Best Buy), Fire TV ($34 at Amazon), iOS, smart TV (LG and Samsung), Android TV and the web, and apart from some weirdness on launch day back in November, they all worked in the expected fashion.
+If your streamer supports 4K HDR then there is a healthy selection of titles like the recent Marvel movies and The Mandalorian, but others like the recent Muppets titles are only in HD.

 Voice commands worked well on Apple TV, Fire TV and Roku in directing us to the show title or the Disney service in general.
 Apart from crashing Fire TV when the app wasn't yet installed voice searches worked every other time.

 Are people going to quit other services in order to afford this one?
 Possibly.
-If it's a choice between this or Apple TV Plus then get this.
+If it's a choice between this or Apple TV Plus, then get this.
 If it's a choice between Disney and Hulu and you have kids?
 Get this.has a as well, but is double the cost at $14.99 a month.
 For us, Disney Plus comes toward the top of our streaming service review rankings, below Netflix and a notch above Hulu and Amazon Prime Video, but your priorities may push one of those above Disney -- especially if you don't have kids.